Introduction to Softmax Activation Function for Neural Network

 There are two problems in this case-

-First, if we apply a thresh-hold of say 0.5, this network says the input data point belongs to two classes.
+First, if we apply a threshold of 0.5, this network says the input data point belongs to two classes.
 Secondly, these probability values are independent of each other.
-That means the probability that the data point belongs to class 1 does not take into account the probability of the other two classes.
+That means the probability that the data point belongs to class 1 does not consider the probability of the other two classes.

-Instead of using sigmoid, we will use the Softmax activation function in the output layer in the above example.
-The Softmax activation function calculates the relative probabilities.
-That means it uses the value of Z21, Z22, Z23 to determine the final probability value.
+In the above example, we will use the Softmax activation function in the output layer instead of sigmoid.
+The Softmax activation function calculates relative probabilities.
+That means it uses the values of Z21, Z22, and Z23 to determine the final probability value.

-Let’s see how the softmax activation function actually works.
-Similar to the sigmoid activation function the SoftMax function returns the probability of each class.
+Let’s see how the softmax activation function works.
+Like the sigmoid activation function, the SoftMax function in machine learning returns the probability of each class.
 Here is the equation for the SoftMax activation function.

 SoftMax Activation formula

-Here, the Z represents the values from the neurons of the output layer.
+Here, Z represents the values from the neurons of the output layer.
 The exponential acts as the non-linear function.
-Later these values are divided by the sum of exponential values in order to normalize and then convert them into probabilities.
+Later, these values are divided by the sum of exponential values to normalize them and then convert them into probabilities.

 Note that, when the number of classes is two, it becomes the same as the sigmoid activation function.
 In other words, sigmoid is simply a variant of the Softmax function.
-If you want to learn more about this concept, refer to this link.
+To learn more about this concept, refer to this link.

-Let’s understand with a simple example how the softmax works, We have the following neural network.
+Let’s understand with a simple example how the softmax function works.
+We have the following neural network.

 SoftMax Activation Multiclass problem

-Suppose the value of Z21, Z22, Z23 comes out to be 2.33, -1.46, and 0.56 respectively.
-Now the SoftMax activation function is applied to each of these neurons and the following values are generated.
+Suppose the values of Z21, Z22, and Z23 are 2.33, -1.46, and 0.56, respectively.
+Now, the SoftMax activation function is applied to each of these neurons, and the following values are generated.

 hidden layer

 These are the probability values that a data point belonging to the respective classes.
-Note that, the sum of the probabilities, in this case, is equal to 1.
+Note that, in this case, the sum of the probabilities is equal to 1.

 sum of the probabilities in this case is equal to 1.

-In this case it clear that the input belongs to class 1.
-So if the probability of any of these classes is changed, the probability value of the first class would also change.
+In this case, the input belongs to class 1.
+So, if the probability of any of these classes is changed, the probability value of the first class would also change.

-• Softmax allows CNNs to output a probability distribution over the possible classes.
-This is important because it allows the CNN to make more accurate predictions.
+• The Softmax function allows CNNs to output a probability distribution over the possible classes.
+This is important because it will enable CNN to make more accurate predictions.

-• Softmax works by first normalizing the input vector so that all of the numbers in the vector sum to 1.
-Then, it exponentiates each number in the vector and divides by the sum of all of the exponentiated numbers.
+• The softmax activation function in machine learning first normalizes the input vector so that all numbers in the vector are equal to 1.
+Then, it exponentiates each number in the vector and divides by the sum of all the exponentiated numbers.
 This results in a vector of probabilities, where each probability is between 0 and 1 and represents the probability that the input belongs to a particular class.

 • The probability distribution output by the softmax function can then be used to make a more accurate prediction about the class of an input image.
-For example, if the CNN is predicting whether an image contains a cat or a dog, the probability distribution can indicate how likely it is that the image contains a cat and how likely it is that the image contains a dog.
+For example, if the CNN predicts whether an image contains a cat or a dog, the probability distribution can indicate how likely the image contains a cat and how likely it is that the image contains a dog.

 Why is Softmax used in CNN?

-Here is how Softmax used in CNN :
+Here is how Softmax function in machine learning is used in CNN :

-Exponentiation: Softmax applies an exponent function (often 𝑒𝑥ex) to each logit value.
+• Exponentiation: Softmax activation function applies an exponent function (often 𝑒𝑥ex) to each logit value.
 This emphasizes the differences between the logits, making the higher-scoring classes stand out more.

-Normalization: Softmax then divides each exponentiated value by the sum of all the exponentiated values.
-This ensures the final outputs add up to 1.
+• Normalization: Softmax function in machine learning then divides each exponentiated value by the sum of all the exponentiated values, ensuring the final outputs add up to 1.

-Decision and Interpretation: The class with the highest probability value is considered the predicted class by the CNN.
-This probability value also reflects the CNN’s confidence level in its prediction.
+• Decision and Interpretation: The class with the highest probability value is CNN’s predicted class.
+This probability value also reflects CNN’s confidence level in its prediction.

 Frequently Asked Questions